CLAIRE-Labo/python-ml-research-template/README.md

    A simple change if you're fine with the MIT licence is to replace the `2022 Skander Moalla` with your year and name.
 3. Setup and edit the development environment instructions for the platforms you'll use/support.
    We support the following platforms:
+   - **AMD64 platforms (x86-64)** (e.g. linux server like the EPFL HaaS servers, WSL on a local machine, Kubernetes platforms like the EPFL RunAI Platform), with support for NVIDIA GPUs.
+      Refer to `installation/docker-amd64/README.md`.
    - **macOS with Apple Silicon (`osx-arm64`)**, with support for MPS hardware acceleration.
      Refer to `installation/osx-arm64/README.md`.
-    - **Docker on AMD64 platforms** (e.g. linux server like the EPFL HaaS servers, WSL on a local machine, Kubernetes platforms like the EPFL RunAI Platform), with support for NVIDIA GPUs.
-      Refer to `installation/docker-amd64/README.md`.

-   Delete the _Template info_ section in the installation instructions of the platforms you plan to support, and the whole installation directory for the platforms you don't use.
+   Delete the directory for the platforms you don't use.

    In addition, it is good to list your direct dependencies (with major versions when relevant) for users with other needs.
    For that, edit the section `Dependencies` as described below.
 4. Edit this `README.md` file.
     1. Replace the [_Overview_](#overview) section with description of your project.
-    2. Delete the [installation instructions](#development-environment) for the platforms you don't support.
+    2. Delete the installation instructions for the platforms you don't support in the [Getting Started](#getting-started) section.
-    3. List your direct dependencies (with major versions when relevant) in the Dependencies section.
-(Todo: link.)
+    3. List your direct dependencies (with major versions when relevant) in the development environment section of the [Getting Started](#getting-started).
     4. Delete this getting started, to only keep the project [Getting Started](#getting-started) section.
 5. You're off to a good start!
 Here are a few tips for keeping your project in a good shape.
-    - Todo.
+    - Maintain good commit hooks.
+More on this in the [Contributing](#contributing) section.
-    - Remember to pin your dependencies whenever you install new news.
+    - Remember to pin your dependencies whenever you install new ones.
-      More details on this in the installation guides.
+      More on this in the installation guides.
-    -
+    - Keep your `reproducibility_scripts/` directory up to date.
+      More on this in the [Reproducibility](#reproducibility) section.

 ## Getting Started